Complete Golf Store Business Logo

 For an Intermediate Player

-As your scores drop from the 100s to 90s, you can allow yourself a bit of variance in chipping.
+As your scores drop from the 100s to the 90s, you can allow yourself a bit of variance in chipping.
 You are still learning how to chip at this stage, but you can add more chips and pitches into your regular shots.
 While a beginner is aiming for the green, an intermediate golfer can take aim at pins.

 For the Low Handicappers